arvindmehra/arvindmehra.github.io/_posts/2016-03-30-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Gravity!"
+title:  "Welcome to Arvind Mehra!"
 date:   2016-03-30 19:45:31 +0530
 categories: jekyll update
 ---
-Gravity is an unopinionated theme for Jekyll, the awesome static site generator.
+Arvind Mehra is an unopinionated theme for Jekyll, the awesome static site generator.

 Some General Instructions for Jekyll